tetrateio/training/modules/traffic/routing/README.md

 EOF
 ```

 If we look at the configuration we just created we can see that we added a stanza to the headers match to search for the word `Chrome` anywhere in the user-agent.
 Note that ordering of the matches matters.
 Envoy will route to the first match it sees, not the most specific.
-We keep the default route at the end, which sends 100% of the traffic to the `v1` version.
+We keep the default route at the end, which sends 100% of the remaining traffic to the `v1` version.

 Now if you visit the application from Chrome you will always be routed to version 2 of the frontend service, with the red banner, but if you visit from any other browser you will be routed to version 1 with the grey banner.